Student Financial Aid determines your awards from the information that you and your family supplied to the federal processor on the FAFSA.

 To determine the types and amounts of awards for which you may be eligible, WMU considers residency status and dependency status.

-Entering Summer I 2017 or after: Any Western Michigan University undergraduate student who has been admitted as a degree seeking student and began enrollment effective with the Summer 1 2017 semester or later, will have their residency status determined at the time of admission and it will remain the same throughout the student’s enrollment at Western Michigan University.
+Entering summer I 2017 or after: Any Western Michigan University undergraduate student who has been admitted as a degree seeking student and began enrollment effective with the summer I 2017 session or later, will have their residency status determined at the time of admission and it will remain the same throughout the student’s enrollment at Western Michigan University.

 For questions, contact firstname.lastname@example.org or call (269) 387-2366.